wleoncio/wleoncio/README.md

 # Stats

-I'm a Statistician who loves computing, so here are a few dashboards that cater to both of these things.
+I'm a Statistician who loves computing, so here are a few dashboards that cater to both of these things (courtesy of [GitHub Readme Stats](https://github.com/anuraghazra/github-readme-stats)).

 ## Most used languages